Services for you

 In addition, it is possible for step parents to acquire parental responsibility either by agreement or a court order.

 In any case, the non-resident biological or adoptive parent is equally responsible for the financial welfare of his children and the Child Maintenance Service, a government agency responsible for calculating and collecting child maintenance, may facilitate this contribution.
-(Please note that the Child Support Agency, or CSA, may handle older cases and is expected to stay in operation until 2017.)
+(Please note that the Child Support Agency, or CSA, may handle older cases and ceased operation in 2017.)
 Find out more about child support and maintenance.

 The law in England and Wales states that consent of both parents with parental responsibility (and anyone else with parental responsibility) is required before certain steps are taken, such as changing a child’s name, emigration, circumcision or sterilisation.
 Only those with parental responsibility (see above) can give parental consent.

 Two key points to bear in mind about medical consent are: